WiseLibs/super-templates/docs/lang.md

 {{end}}
 ```

+> Sections are always optional.
+If a section is not provided, the corresponding slot won't display anything.

-Like "let" blocks, "include" blocks don't need the `{{end}}` token if they are declared at the top of the file.
-This lets you define pleasantly formatted templates with reusable layouts.
-The result is similar to "template inheritance" in other systems.
+Like "let" blocks, "include" blocks don't need an `{{end}}` token if they're declared at the top of the file.
+Here is an example of using all these features together:

 ```
 {{let article: getLatestArticle()}}